 How To Open an MAT File:

 The easiest way to open an MAT file is to double-click on it and let your PC decide which default application should open the file.
 If no program opens the MAT file then you probably don't have an application installed that can view and/or edit MAT files.

 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

-MAT files can be opened with Microsoft Access.
+MAT files can be opened with Microsoft Access or The MathWorks MATLAB.

 If you know anything else useful about MAT files, please let me know so I can update this page.

 Tip: Use Notepad or another text editor to open the MAT file.
 Many files are text-only files meaning no matter the file extension, a text editor may be able to properly display the file's contents.
 This may or may not be the case with MAT files but it's worth a try.

 If you find that an application on your PC does try to open the MAT file but it's the wrong application or if you would rather have another installed program open MAT files, see my How To Change the Default Program for a Specific File Extension guide for making that change in Windows.